-There have been a further 1,378 cases of COVID-19 reported in Ireland.
+There have been a further 1,386 new cases of COVID-19 reported in Ireland today.

-Today’s figures mean the five-day moving average now stands at 1,223.
+The five-day moving average of cases now stands at 1227 cases.

-As of this morning, there were 96 COVID-19 patients in Irish hospitals - an increase of seven compared to yesterday.
+Figures released by the HSE this morning showed there were 106 patients with COVID-19 being treated in Irish hospitals - an increase compared to recent days.

 The number of patients in intensive care has remained steady at 22.

 Over 80% of adults have received at least one dose of a COVID-19 vaccine, with more than 66% fully vaccinated.

 In a statement, the Department of Health said there has been "fantastic uptake" of the vaccine across all age groups to date.